 What they often forget is that; it is not enough to just create a website.

-Certain things must be put into the place if you want your website to perform its main duty — convert visitors into customers.
+Certain things must be put into place if you want your website to perform its main duty, which is to convert visitors into customers.

 But the website owners are not at fault.